Moazam5/LuhnAlgorithm/README.md

 2. Take the sum of all the digits.

 3. If the total modulo 10 is equal to 0 (if the total ends in zero) then the number is valid according to the Luhn formula; else it is not valid.

+The project is an example of how to implement a checking algorithm.
+Here the lenght of the id should be 4 but it can be easily changed to accept any lenght.
+This is a very basic project.
+Once right id has been entered, it takes the user to next view controller.